Smoke and Mirrors

 “Hips?”
 Madeline asked, confused.
 “What the fuck is that suppose to mean?”

 “Doesn’t he seem to move his hips a lot?”
 Maseo continued playing the game.

 “Fuck yeah!”
 Madeline continued rambling, “Sometimes he walks like a fucking girl… He’s not gay is he?
 Because that would suck!”

-Maseo had to cover his mouth with his hand, to hide the fact he was laughing so hard.
-It was a dated Japanese reaction to hide a open laughing mouth and not come across as a western barbarian.
+Maseo had to cover his mouth with his hand to hide the fact he was laughing so hard.
+It was a dated Japanese reaction to hide an open laughing mouth to prevent coming across as a western barbarian.
 The last time he’d had to do that, he’d covered his mouth with a fan.